ethz-asl/lcd/python/README.md

   _Arguments_:

-  - `-model_checkpoint_dir`: If specified, the model checkpoint from past training is loaded.
+  - `--model_checkpoint_dir`: If specified, the model checkpoint from past training is loaded.
 Epoch needs to be specified as well;
-  - `-epoch`: The number of the epoch from past training;
+  - `--epoch`: The number of the epoch from past training;

 - `evaluate_pipeline.py`: The script to evaluate the place recognition performance of the full pipeline, the full pipeline with ground truth clustering and the SIFT bag-of-words approach on the validation set.
 Also, the clustering performance (NMI) of the clustering network and agglomerative clustering can be evaluated.
 The paths and variables need to be set within the script.